 Why Acne Can Still Appear

-Hormonal shifts can disrupt oil balance, leading to clogged pores.
+Hormonal changes can disrupt oil balance, leading to clogged pores.

 To manage this: